praveen-266/Hackathon-participations/Insurance Claim Prediction/README.md

 For example, you pay a premium of Rs.
 3000/- each year for car insurance with a coverage of Rs.
 100,000/-.
 Unfortunately, in case of an accident, the car is severely damaged.
 In that case, the insurance provider company will bear the cost of damage etc. for up to Rs.
 100,000.

-# objective :
-Predict whether the policyholder will file a claim in the next 6 months or not.
+Now if you are wondering how can a company bear such a high cost when it charges a premium of only Rs.
+3000/- per year only i.e. where the concept of probability comes into the picture.
+For example, there might be thousands of customers who would be paying a premium of Rs.
+3000 every year just like you, but only a few of them (say 2-3) would have had an accident that year and not everyone.
+This way everyone shares the risk of everyone else.

 # Problem Statement:
 CarIns is a startup that provides insurance for cars.
 It is one of the best car insurance brands known for the highest claim settlement ratio.
 It was launched back in Oct 2020 and acquired its initial policyholders by providing a hassle-free claim process, instant policy issuance, and claim settlements at minimum coverages.

+# objective :
+Predict whether the policyholder will file a claim in the next 6 months or not.

 As it's a fast growing startup, the company would like to optimize the cost of the insurance by identifying the policyholders who are more likely to claim in the next 6 months.